SURVEYING AND MEASURING GUIDE

 1/20th of the floor area of the room served

-Kitchen and utility
+Kitchen and Utility

-Opening window (No minimum size)
+(no minimum size)

 APPROVED DOCUMENT L: Conservation of Fuel & Power

 Approved Document L outlines measures to limit the heat loss through the fabric of the building.
-A Standard Assessment Procedure (SAP) is described, by which a Building's Energy Rating may be calculated.
+A Standard Assessment Procedure (SAP) is described by which a Building's Energy Rating may be calculated.
 Double-glazed windows and door-sets are virtually mandatory in all installations.
-Therefore air leakage and cold bridging are relevant, as is the perimeter aperture sealing of the window or door-set.
+Therefore air leakage and cold bridging are relevant, as is the perimeter aperture sealing of the window or door set.